lewishowles/components/src/components/content/data-table/data-table.md

 |`cellClasses`|`string`|""|Classes to apply only to this column's cells.|
 |`columnClasses`|`string`|""|Classes to apply to both this column's heading and cells.|

+### `enableSearch`

+- type: `boolean`
+- default: `true`

+Whether to enable the table search.
+When enabled, anything typed into the search box will search the text for each cell case-insensitively, and hide any rows where none of the cells match.

 ### `headingClasses`

 - type: `string`